ChibaPet/bliss-zfs/README.md

 This offers an example of how one might structure ZFS packaging for an internal repository for an organization.

-The overall structure includes a "bliss-zfs" metapackage that points to a metapackage which specifies the currently preferred version of OpenZFS.
-This metapackage conflicts with kernel packaging newer than a specific version of linux-image-amd64, so that we never install a kernel for which we've not yet built a ZFS kmod.
-It also depends on the latest two ZFS kmod packages we've built, each of which depends on its relevant kernel, the end result being that the package system wants to keep around the latest kernel we support and one kernel previous.
+This organizes OpenZFS major versions into components that live in the local repository.
+There's an overall metapackage that depends on the most recent two per-kernel metapackages, each of which depends on the ZFS packages needed to run ZFS on a particular kernel.
+The top-level metapackage also conflicts with linux-image-amd64 newer than the versions for which we've built OpenZFS kmods.

+This repository is churning a bit on its first day given gotchas when trying to install older versions of OpenZFS, distinguished only by package version.
+The current plan splits OpenZFS major version-related packages into their own component directories in the local.
+None of this was painful when only shipping a single major version of OpenZFS but this isn't sufficiently flexible.

 Build each metapackage with "dpkg-deb -b packagename" and populate your local repository as desired.

-When Debian releases a new kernel, create a new per-kernel kmod for each major version of OpenZFS you want to support, update the per-major-revision metapackage to bump the two kernels it wants and to conflict against linux-image-amd64 newer than the new one that was just released, and your client systems ought to gracefully update kernel and ZFS together.
+When Debian releases a new kernel, create a new per-kernel kmod for each major version of OpenZFS you want to support, update the top-level metapackage to bump the two kernels it wants, and to conflict against linux-image-amd64 newer than the new one that was just released, and your client systems ought to gracefully update kernel and ZFS together.
 (Note that if you update ZFS outside of a kernel bump, client systems will want to run depmod manually and then rebuild initramfs files.)

+Please report any errors found.
+I'd like this to be a reliable mechanism for sites that don't want to rely on DKMS across their infrastructures.
+(The carbon footprint alone is a compelling reason to avoid DKMS at scale.)